 To solve the block, a value must be solved through mathematic computation of the block.
 So, we use our processor power to search for the solution.
 As the complexity of the solution has risen to adjust the fixed rate of BitCoin dispersal, a CPU is no longer sufficient to solve a block in a reasonable amount of time.
 The mining difficulty level will continually rise as more and more bitcoins get mined.
 CPU mining is now longer economical due to GPUs utilization of accelerated parallel processing.
 It’s optimal to hash on AMD cards, and I recommend using cgminer.
 Lately ASIC miners, which are specialized parallel processors, only designed to perform the SHA-256 algorithm have become the wave of the future for bitcoin mining.

-In addition to bitcoin, there are many other cryptographic coins starting up to compete.
+In addition to bitcoin, there are many other cryptographic coins starting to compete.
 While bitcoin is often referred to as the gold of cryptographic currencies, litecoin is sometimes referred to as the silver.
 Litecoin has become a good addition to the cryptographic currencies, and is considers to be the second most popular.
 It is often times more profitable to mine an alternate cryptographic coin than bitcoin itself.
 Because the difficulty in mining bitcoins is continually rising, miners will often consider alternative routes.
-They may choose to keep the alternative coins in their wallet, in hope of the value of the coins rising (e.g. bitcoin was $13 per BTC in January 2013, and at the time of writing this article, is now at To find out the best coin to mine for profitability based on your system specs, check out Where to Mine.
+Some may choose to keep the alternative coins in their wallet, in hope of the value of the coins rising (e.g. bitcoin was $13 per BTC in January 2013, and at the time of editing this article in October 2017, it is now at $4353).
+To find out the best coin to mine for profitability based on your system specs, check out WhatToMine.com.

 Bitcoin has the potential to become a competitor for online anonymous transactions as a world currency; it acts as the online equivalent to cash.
 It is already becoming prevalent for online services companies and various other stores.
 Additionally some restaurants and bars now accept the cryptographic currency.
 As the currency is maintained by the community, as long as there is an interest in bitcoin, demand for bitcoins will continue to rise.
 It maintains the power of banking with the individual, and proposes a solution for anonymity.